Max Page

-Major-General Sir Charles Max Page KBE CB DSO (1882–1963) was a British surgeon.
+Major General Sir Charles Max Page, KBE, CB, DSO (2 September 1882 – 1 August 1963) was a British surgeon.
 He was president of the Association of Surgeons of Great Britain and Ireland in 1946.

 Page was commissioned lieutenant in the Royal Army Medical Corps Special Reserve in 1910.
 He reached the rank of lieutenant-colonel in the First World War and was awarded the Distinguished Service Order in 1918.
-By 1943 he had reached the rank of major-general and was appointed Knight Commander of the Order of the British Empire (KBE) in 1945 for his services during the Second World War.
+By 1943 he had reached the rank of major-general and was appointed a Knight Commander of the Order of the British Empire in 1945 for his services during the Second World War.

-In 1945 he delivered the Bradshaw Lecture to the Royal College of Surgeons on the subject of fracture treatment.
+In 1945 Page delivered the Bradshaw Lecture to the Royal College of Surgeons on the subject of fracture treatment.